-Financial instr beginning uments granted g 2023 Financial instruments that vested in the year Instruments vested but not exercised Financial instruments at the end of 2023 Name Plan No. of instruments No. of equivalent shares No. of instruments No. of equivalent shares No. of instruments No. of equivalent/ vested shares Price of vested shares Gross profit on vested shares or financial instruments (thousand euro) No. of instruments No. of instruments No. of equivalent shares Mr. JOSEP OLIU CREUS - 0.00 Mr. CÉSAR GONZÁLEZ- BUENO MAYER WITTGENSTEIN - 0.00 Ms. MARÍA JOSÉ GARCÍA BEATO - 0.00 Mr. DAVID VEGARA FIGUERAS - 0.00 iii) Long-term savings systems.
+uments at the g of 2024 Financial instruments granted during 2024 Financial instruments that vested in the year Instruments vested but not exercised Financial instrum of 2 Name Plan No. of instruments No. of equivalent shares No. of instruments No. of equivalent shares No. of instruments No. of equivalent/ vested shares Price of vested shares Gross profit on vested shares or financial instruments (thousand euro) No. of instruments No. of instruments No. of equivalent shares Mr. JOSEP OLIU CREUS - 0.00 Mr. CÉSAR GONZÁLEZ - BUENO MAYER WITTGENSTEIN - 0.00 Ms. MARÍA JOSÉ GARCÍA BEATO - 0.00 Mr. DAVID VEGARA FIGUERAS - 0.00 iii) Long-term savings systems.